Skull Island: Reign of Kong

-Skull Island: Reign of Kong is a trackless dark ride located at Universal's Islands of Adventure theme park at Universal Orlando.
+Skull Island: Reign of Kong is a trackless dark ride located at Universal Islands of Adventure theme park within Universal Orlando Resort.
 Universal Creative based its design on various films in the King Kong franchise and consulted with Peter Jackson, who directed the 2005 film King Kong, during the initial phase of the project.
 The ride officially opened to the public on July 13, 2016, which was preceded by a series of soft openings held the previous month.

 History

 Construction on a brand new King Kong attraction began in March 2014.
 It was going to be built between the Jurassic Park and Toon Lagoon areas, as an expansion for Islands of Adventure.

-On May 6, 2015, Universal's Islands of Adventure revealed that the new ride would be called Skull Island: Reign of Kong.
-It was originally planned to soft open in late 2015, but this was eventually delayed to June 9, 2016.
+Skull Island: Reign of Kong was originally planned to soft open in late 2015, but this was eventually delayed to June 9, 2016.
 The ride opened to the public the following month.
+It was renewed in late 2018, reopening in March 2019.

 Summary

 Queue

 Guests enter under a giant sculpture of King Kong.
 Guests start to proceed into a line outside of the temple where they can hear radio broadcast advertising the expedition group and playing music.
 They then proceed into the temple of the natives, where many skulls line the walls and figures of their beliefs lie.
 Guests then enter into a chamber where a shamaness is performing a ritual and possibly warning guests that they are in sacred lands and are not safe.
 As guests proceed through the temple, they encounter bodies of the dead and possibly natives that may scare oblivious guests.
 After leaving the temple area, guests proceed into the base camp where many supplies are stacked and ready to be taken on the trucks.
-Guests also encounter an animatronic worm that moves around but doesn't attack.
-After this line, guests pick up their 3D glasses and are sent to the boarding area to wait for their truck to arrive.
-The guests then board a truck, with a driver played by an animatronic person styled to look like a Universal cast member; the driver character varies from one truck to the next.
+Guests also encounter an animatronic worm that moves around but does not attack.
+The guests then board a truck, with a driver played by an animatronic person styled to look like a Universal team member; the driver character varies from one truck to the next.